Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 Having to worry about forming deadlocks by adding two `Int`s together seems overly paranoid, but how do we formalise this?

-In less *fun* type systems purity is considered a property of the whole language, this is often described as a garuntee that evaluating the same piece of code will always give the same result, we can express this as a property of values instead.
+In less *fun* type systems purity is considered a property of the whole language, this is often expressed as the guarantee that evaluating the same piece of code will always give the same result, we can express this as a property of values instead.
 A value is pure if it cannot communicate information to any other part of the program, it may have its own rich channel structure, but so long as it can't effect anything else its none of our concern.

 We can now introduce our next ingredient, the `Pure` *modality*!